ConnectionMaster/web.eyeo.com/includes/press/faq.md

 **What is Eyeo’s relationship with Adblock Plus?**

-Eyeo owns the rights to Adblock Plus and all associated names and trademarks.
-(CHECK WITH LEGAL)
+The product "Adblock Plus" is owned and operated by Eyeo GmbH (a GmbH is the German equivalent to a Ltd./Inc.).
+Eyeo also owns the rights to Adblock Plus and all associated names and trademarks.

-**Can Adblock Plus users still block all ads, even those that have been whitelisted?**

-Yes, users can [opt out](https://adblockplus.org/en/acceptable-ads#optout) in just a few clicks.
-Users can also whitelist sites that they personally want to support.

 **What is the nature of Eyeo’s business?**

 Till Faida and Wladimir Palant founded Eyeo GmbH and the Acceptable Ads initiative to create a sustainable middle ground for online advertisements that is beneficial to both user and advertiser.
 To take part in the initiative, websites have to conform to strict guidelines.
 Once they have, ads on their sites are whitelisted.
 Whitelisting is free for small and medium websites and blogs.
 To make the initiative sustainable, larger properties that have gone through the same whitelisting process as all other ones are charged a fee.
 We are in the process of developing new products in line with our essential mission (LINK word “mission” to homepage and mission statement).

+**Can Adblock Plus users still block all ads, even those that have been whitelisted?**

+Yes, users can [opt out](https://adblockplus.org/en/acceptable-ads#optout) in just a few clicks.
+Users can also whitelist sites that they personally want to support.

 **I want to be a part of the community &#8212; how do I do that?**